Bicep Tenodesis Surgical Repair: What To Expect

-	Apply pressure for a few minutes and then cover the site with a band-aid.
-After removal of the pain pump, you may shower.
 No bathing, soaking or swimming until the incisions are completely healed (14 days).

 You will have a scheduled post-operative visit in a week to 10 days following your procedure.
 At that time, the surgeon will meet with you and discuss your surgery findings, pertinent information, future prognosis and rehabilitation plan.
 We will also give you recommendations regarding activity and limitations.